The loss of a spouse is devastating. No wonder it’s the most stressful thing anyone will experience in their lifetime.

-Smaller dogs tend to have less energy, they can be moved easily and they know how to get out of the way of people.
+Smaller dogs tend to have less energy, can be moved easily, and know how to get out of people’s way.

 Bonus: smaller dogs make smaller messes (think cleanup duty).

-Also, the cost of a pup, shots, veterinary appointments, training, and growing bellies all adds up!
-That said, you don’t want to get attached to a dog that has ongoing health issues.
-It can be a hard on your heart.
+Also, the cost of a pup, shots, veterinary appointments, training and growing bellies all add up!
+That said, you don’t want to get attached to a dog with ongoing health issues.
+It can be hard on your heart.

 Health issues are likely to develop as they grow older, but having a dog that’s ill from the beginning can be a big burden.